ARM-software/ML-zoo/models/anomaly_detection/micronet_small/tflite_int8/README.md

-# MicroNet Medium INT8
+# MicroNet Small INT8

 ## Description
-This is a fully quantized version (asymmetrical int8) of the MicroNet Medium model developed by Arm, from the MicroNets paper.
+This is a fully quantized version (asymmetrical int8) of the MicroNet Small model developed by Arm, from the MicroNets paper.
 It is trained on the 'slide rail' task from http://dcase.community/challenge2020/task-unsupervised-detection-of-anomalous-sounds.

 ## License
 [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html)